 The Philosophy Department presents a number of colloquia throughout the academic year.
 Speakers are drawn from international as well as American universities.
 Many of them are from campuses in the region, including UC Davis, where our visiting faculty customarily give a talk to the Department.

 Workshops and Discussion Groups

 The Philosophy Department holds occasional philosophy conferences in which visiting speakers present their research.
 These conferences draw participants and audience members from many different institutions as well as from UC Davis.
-Recent conferences include one honoring Distinguished Professor Emeritus Gerald Dworkin and a conference on self-government.
+Recent conferences include the DEX (Davis Philosophy Conference) and the Berkeley-Stanford-Davis Graduate Philosophy Conference.

 Each year at the end of Spring Quarter, the Philosophy Department holds an awards ceremony, in which are awarded Departmental Citations for outstanding work by undergraduates, and the Michael V. Wedin Teaching Award to graduate students who have distinguished themselves as teaching assistants.